TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 Try something else.
 I don't know what to try.
 But try something!
 If it works, please drop me a note on what you did so I can add it to this tutorial.

-Remember, after changing your grub files to
+Remember, after changing your grub files

 ==> Update grub.